farzaa/Lil-Nvidia/README.md

 The last option is what I decided to iterate upon since it was the only version doing very well on the training set but terribly on the actual validation set.
 Originally, I was using the full NVIDIA CNN which has about 1.5 million parameters.
 I figured this was to much!
 I messed with the NVIDIA architecture about 20 different times and finally found a good balance of dropout, dense layer parameters, and conv layer parameters.
 Without dropout, this thing overfits horribly which is why in the first dense layer I call have a very high dropout parameter of 0.8.

-If you have anty questions, please drop me a DM on Twitter @farzatv.
+If you have any questions, please drop me a DM on Twitter [@farzatv](https://twitter.com/FarzaTV).
 And enjoy this picture of Lil Peep :)

 ![LilPeep](https://i.imgur.com/pIk0rTO.jpg)